gupta-himanshu/scala-for-beginners/Important-Points.md

 still be changed.
 So in this case, you couldn’t reassign greetStrings to a different array; greetStrings will always point to the same Array[String] instance with which it was initialized.
 But you can change the elements of that Array[String] over time, so the array itself is mutable.

+18. Lists are not “built-in” as a language construct in Scala; they are defined by an abstract class List in the scala package, which comes with two sub-classes for `::` and `Nil`.